-We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we continue our Phase II clinical trials of Amigal, our Phase II clinical trials of AT2220, and for any later-stage clinical trials of our product candidates.
+We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we continue our Phase 3 clinical trial of Amigal, and for any other later-stage clinical trials of our product candidates.
 In addition, subject to obtaining regulatory approval of any of our product candidates, we expect to incur significant commercialization expenses for product sales and marketing, securing commercial quantities of product from our manufacturers and product distribution.
-We currently have no additional commitments or arrangements for any additional financing to fund the research and development and commercial launch of our product candidates.

-We believe that the net proceeds from our initial public offering, together with our existing cash and cash equivalents and marketable securities, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements until at least early 2010.
-Capital may not be available when needed on terms that are acceptable to us, or at all.
+In addition, we will no longer receive cost sharing revenue and no longer be eligible to receive milestone payments from Shire in connection with our prior collaboration agreement.
+We currently have no commitments or arrangements for any additional financing to fund the research and development and commercial launch of our product candidates.
+We believe that the net proceeds from our initial public offering, together with our existing cash and cash equivalents and marketable securities, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements until at least the second half of 2011.
+Capital may not be available when needed on terms that are acceptable to us, or at all, especially in light of the current challenging economic environment.
 If adequate funds are not available to us on a timely basis, we may be required to reduce or eliminate research development programs or commercial efforts.